 Some States do no distribute entries across different categories of judges.
 Instead, there is only a singular list of entries which applies to all the judicial officers.

-The list of entries in Uttar Pradesh provided in the following manner;
+In West Bengal, list of entries are specified for different categories of officers in the following manner;